Delineating the roles of non-state actors in building legitimacy for and implementing

 Selected Case Studies

-I will look at the role of non-state actors in the Western Balkans (particularly their role in Serbia, Bosnia and Herzegovina and Macedonia).
+I will look at the role of non-state actors in the Western Balkans

 I am a joint PhD candidate in International Relations and European Studies at the University of Amsterdam and Université libre de Bruxelles, under the co-supervision of Luiza Bialasiewicz (UVA) and Julien Jeandesboz (ULB).